4450 Pan: Naming

 This minor planet was named after Pan, the Greek god of nature, shepherds of flocks and wild animals.
 In art, he was represented as a horned half-man, half goat.
 Pan was worshiped by the citizens of Athens, after he had inspired panic in the hearts of their Persians enemies in the Battle of Marathon (also see 4356 Marathon).
 The modern word "panic" origins from this myth.
 The name Pan has also been given to Saturn XVIII, one of the moons of Saturn.
 The official naming citation was published by the Minor Planet Center on 30 January 1991 (M.P.C.
 17657).

 Orbit and classification

-Pan orbits the Sun in the inner main-belt at a distance of 0.6–2.3 AU once every 1 years and 9 months (633 days).
+Pan orbits the Sun in the inner main-belt at a distance of 0.6–2.3 AU once every 1 year and 9 months (633 days).
 Its orbit has an eccentricity of 0.59 and an inclination of 6° with respect to the ecliptic.

 As an Apollo asteroid, it is an Earth-crosser and has a minimum orbit intersection distance with Earth of 0.0287 AU, which corresponds to 11.2 lunar distances.
-Due to its extremely eccentric orbit, it is also a Venus- and Mars-crosser and approaches Mercury within 20 Gm.
+Due to its extremely eccentric orbit, it is also a Venus- and Mars-crosser and approaches Mercury within 20 million km.

 It was first observed as at Heidelberg Observatory in 1937.
 The body's observation arc begins at Palomar with its official discovery observation.